evgenyb/iac-meetup/workshops/03-implement-immutable-infrastructure-on-azure-with-pulumi/labs/lab-07/readme.md

   lab-07:vnet.subnets.aks-net: 10.0.0.0/20
 ```

-Now, in the code we should use [Config](https://www.pulumi.com/docs/intro/concepts/programming-model/#config) class and programmatically read address range valued from the configuration.
-Configuration values can be retrieved using either `Config.Get` or `Config.Require`.
-Using `Config.Get` will return `null` if the configuration value was not provided, and `Config.Require` will raise an exception with a helpful error message to prevent the deployment from continuing until the variable has been set using the CLI.
+Now, in the code we should use [Config](https://www.pulumi.com/docs/intro/concepts/programming-model/#config) class and programmatically read address range values from the configuration.
+Configuration values can be retrieved using either `Config.Get` or `Config.Require` methods.
+Using `Config.Get` will return `null` if the configuration value was not provided, and `Config.Require` will raise an exception to prevent the deployment from continuing until the variable has been set using the CLI.

-Now the code might look something  like this
+Now, let's refactor our code to use `Config` class.
+Here is my implementation.

 ```c#
 class MyStack : Stack